JBGMR/CLINOTE/README.md

 # Windows:

-Clone the repository and navigate to the WIndows folder inside the sorce folder. enable file name extensions in Explorer and create a new text file.
-Name it NOTEFILE.txt and remove the '.txt'.
-You should now have a file called NOTEFILE without a file extension.
-This file should always be in the same folder as the executable.
+Clone the repository and navigate to the Windows folder inside the sorce folder.
+You should have a file called NOTEFILE without a file extension.
+If there isn't one you need to create one.
+This file should always be in the same folder as the executable and it should never be deleted.
 Lastly, run the executable.

 # Deleting notes